amitkumar0128/terraform-state-locking/README.md

 - AWS credentials (if deploying AWS-based locking infrastructure)
 - Appropriate IAM permissions for creating backend resources

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements or bug fixes.

 ## Author

 Maintained by [amitkumar0128](https://github.com/amitkumar0128).